mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 52:56

 So, there is [zazen](glossary#zazen).
 Zazen and you: if you see [them] separately, that is a situation [in] which you can create discrimination world, dualistic world.
 Zazen and you: "I like zazen," "I don't like zazen," whatever you say, that is dualistic world.
 So first of all, you have to make arrangement, [of] zazen and you, circumstances and sensory world; you have to arrange all things.
 And then, at that time, if you arrange all circumstances, I told you before: and then, you should take care of zazen.
-With egolessness.
+With [egolessness](glossary#egolessness).

 ##### 54:00

-At that time, the practice of egolessness is to throw away yourself into [zazen](glossary#zazen) , perfectly in the flow of zazen.
+At that time, the practice of [egolessness](glossary#egolessness) is to throw away yourself into [zazen](glossary#zazen) , perfectly in the flow of zazen.
 Offer your body and mind to zazen, completely.
-At that time, there is no self.
+At that time, there is [no-self](glossary#no-self).
 No self.

 But if you completely offer yourself to [zazen](glossary#zazen) , that zazen helps you, simultaneously.